tommybobbins/super-dollop/kds.md

 ## Kinesis Consumer Library

 One of the methods of developing custom consumer applications that can process data from KDS data streams is to use the Kinesis Client Library (KCL).
+Each shard is processed by exactly one worker, but number of shards can and should exceed the number of workers.

 ## Kinesis Producer Library